SC warns illegal occupants: Seizure of govt land not allowed

 Justice Sajjad Ali Shah asked the cantonment board’s law officer how the multi-storeyed buildings were allowed to be constructed in Delhi Colony and Neelam Colony, which came under the cantonment area, despite the fact that all such violations were compoundable offence under the cantonment laws.

-The SC observed that Karachi had five per cent katchi abadis at the time of Partition but thanks to the federal and provincial land-owning agencies, katchi abadis now comprised 55 per cent of the city.

-The apex court observed that all the federal and provincial lands had been unlawfully converted for commercial purposes in the PECHS and Tariq Road areas.
+The apex court observed that all the federal and provincial lands could be unlawfully converted for commercial purposes in the PECHS and Tariq Road areas.
 It directed the Sindh advocate general to remove the katchi abadis from the Lines Area and unauthorised constructions from Jehangir Road and Martin Quarters, and accommodate their residents by providing them reasonable accommodations.

 The attorney general gave categorical statement that the federal and provincial governments had already started planning to relocate the residents of Katchi Abadis in appropriate buildings with all the amenities of modern life.
 He submitted that one of the most serious issues of the city was that of Katchi Abadis as precious state land in the heart of the city had been covered by slums.